Thomas Sim Lee: Early life and education

 Lee was born in 1745 in Upper Marlboro in the Province of Maryland.
 He was the son of Thomas (died 1749) and Christiana (Sim) Lee, a grandson of Philip Lee, and descended from the "Blenheim" Line of the Lee family of Virginia.
-Richard Lee I was his great-great-grandfather.
-He received a private education as befit his class.
+British merchant and Virginia politician Richard Lee I was his great-great-grandfather.
+He received a private education as befit his class, and in 1769 and 1770 was educated in Bath, England.

 Public life

+Lee was a member of the provincial council by 1777.